-As part of DevSci’s overarching goal to catalyze high-impact collaborations in developmental sciences, our seed fund competition with the Center for Research Incubation strives to target inventive research that synthesizes a transdisciplinary methodology.
+As part of DevSci’s overarching goal to catalyze high-impact collaborations in developmental sciences, our seed fund competition with the Administrative Core strives to target inventive research that synthesizes a transdisciplinary methodology.
 This year’s grant of $10,000 will go to a project titled “Establishing biomarkers for early diagnosis and prognostication in Sturge-Weber syndrome” submitted by Tracy Gertler (PI), Gemma Carvill (Co-I), and Sarah Chamlin (Co-I).

 Sturge-Weber Syndrome is a congenital disorder caused by the GNAQ gene mutation, characterized by a congenital facial birthmark and neurological abnormalities.
 Children with SWS variably develop seizures and strokes in affected brain tissue, leading to further developmental deficits.
 However, the severity of this disease is modifiable and, according to the team, directly related to successful prevention of neurologic complications.